Welcome to Brighton City Airport

-- Minimum social distancing measures, in place since 1 April, must be applied on the ‘airside’.
-It is expected that responsible owners and operators shall have completed their own risk assessment for planned air operations and will respect the guidance/golden rules issued by the government.
+The COVID-19 mitigation measures remain for ‘airside’ operations.
+It is expected that responsible owners and operators shall have completed their own risk assessment for planned air operations at the Airport and will respect the guidance/golden rules issued by the government.
+When visiting the Fire Station to pay fees, please wear a face covering.

 Brighton City Airport, the oldest continuously licensed airport in the UK, is the perfect gateway to the south coast of England.